 11) Record the date the inspection was performed and the initials of the person performing the inspection.
-Keep records of the extinguishers found to require corrective action:
+Keep records of the extinguishers that were found to require corrective action:

-12) Return extinguisher to its designated place and secure:
+12) Return the extinguisher to its designated place and secure.

-13) Whoop, whoop!
-You have now successfully completed your monthly fire extinguisher inspection!
+13) You have now successfully completed your monthly fire extinguisher inspection!

-We know fire extinguishers aren’t at the top of anyone’s list (besides ours!) but it’s always smart to be on the safe side.
-Who knows, that ONE time you may need your fire extinguisher, it may not work because Joe Schmo knocked it over with the forklift, putting a dent in the extinguisher and making it completely useless.
+We know fire extinguishers aren’t at the top of anyone’s list, but it’s always smart to be on the safe side.
+Who knows, that ONE time you may need your fire extinguisher, it may not work because someone knocked it over with the forklift, putting a dent in the extinguisher and making it completely useless.

 It only takes a few minutes to go through these steps, but it is well worth the time.